Phase 2

 Step-by-Step

-Keep in mind: Understanding how local and state rules apply to your project can feel like a lot at first.
+Keep in mind: Understanding how local and state rules apply to your project can be overwhelming.
 Remember: Local staff are here to help.
 Contact Planning staff to ask all your ADU questions!

 Have you confirmed your location?